Dr. Taylor is an infertility specialist. She is a co-founder and co-director of Olive Fertility Centre.

 She is a Clinical Associate Professor at UBC.
 She is also an active staff member at BC Women’s Hospital and Vancouver General Hospital.
 Dr. Taylor has also published several papers in peer-reviewed journals and has written three book chapters.

-Dr. Taylor is a busy IVF physician and also leads Olive's surrogacy program - she has helped hundreds of couples achieve a child through surrogacy.
-Dr. Taylor also loves the challenge and science of IVF for people struggling to conceive.
+Dr. Taylor loves the challenge and science of IVF for people struggling to conceive.
 She likes to try new ideas and new IVF protocols to get the best outcomes for Olive patients.
 She keeps up to date with the research literature and is open to trying novel procedures to try and solve even the most challenging fertility problems.

-Dr. Taylor has 4 children and a cat, though she considers herself a dog person.
-Like most people, she enjoys hiking and travel but doesn't do either largely because of COVID and secondarily because of the aforementioned children.
+Dr. Taylor has 4 children.
+She enjoys hiking and travel and has recently taken up golf.
 She reads non-fiction incessantly and considers herself a nerd, in a good way.
 She is fiercely proud of Olive and the people here and is always looking for ways to make it better.
 She is open to suggestions: email@example.com

 Taylor EL, Williams C,Surgical Treatment of Endometriosis: Location and Patterns of Disease at Reoperation.
 Fertil Steril, 2010 93:57-61

 Taylor EL, McComb P,A New Technique of Laparoscopic Ovarian Suspension with Microsuture for Adhesion Prevention in Patients Undergoing Fertility Enhancing Surgery.
 The Open Reproductive Science Journal, 2008 18;16-18

 Taylor EL, Gomel V,The Uterus and Fertility.
 Fertil.
 Steril, 2008 89:1-16